RTEMS/rtems-docs/c-user/config/bsp-related.rst

 BSP_IDLE_TASK_BODY
 ------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``BSP_IDLE_TASK_BODY``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an initializer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value is BSP-specific.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall be defined to a valid function pointer of the type ``void *( *idle_body )( uintptr_t )``.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 If

 * this configuration option is defined by the BSP

 * and :ref:`CONFIGURE_DISABLE_BSP_SETTINGS` is undefined,

 then the value of this configuration option defines the default value of :ref:`CONFIGURE_IDLE_TASK_BODY`.

-NOTES:
+.. rubric:: NOTES:

 As it has knowledge of the specific CPU model, system controller logic, and peripheral buses, a BSP-specific IDLE task may be capable of turning components off to save power during extended periods of no task activity.

+.. rubric:: CONSTRAINTS:

+The value of the configuration option shall be defined to a valid function pointer of the type ``void *( *idle_body )( uintptr_t )``.

 ..
 Generated from spec:/acfg/if/bsp-idle-task-stack-size

+.. raw:: latex

+    \clearpage

 .. index:: BSP_IDLE_TASK_STACK_SIZE